-The policy allows for the regulation of the "location, scale and appearance" of the proposed formula retailer when determining if the project should be modified to better ensure that the project does not "detract from the economic vitality of established commercial businesses."
+The policy allows for the regulation of the "location, scale and appearance" of the proposed formula retailer when determining if the Project should be modified to better ensure that the Project does not "detract from the economic vitality of established commercial businesses."
 Each of these issues is analyzed in turn below:

 - Location.
 The proposed location is currently occupied by a similarly sized building.
 The proposed Project would be located near a number of existing competitive businesses including Safeway, Rite Aid and Harvest Market. - Scale.
 The proposed store is smaller than two current grocery stores in Fort Bragg, Safeway (~45,000 square feet) and Harvest Market (~36,000 square feet), but larger than Purity (~10,600 square feet).
 The proposed Grocery Outlet size is commensurate with other similar businesses. - Design.
-The proposed building design, as conditioned below, is consistent with the Citywide Design Guidelines which are intended to maintain the small town, rural character of the area.
+The proposed building design, as conditioned below, is consistent with the Citywide Design Guidelines, which are intended to maintain the small town, rural character of the area.
 Please see detailed analysis later in this report. - Economic Vitality.
-An Urban Decay study has been completed for the Project by ALH/ECON The Urban Decay study also provides insights as to whether the Project would impact the "economic vitality of established commercial businesses" (see policy LU-4.1 above).
-The study included a retail leakage analysis which analyzes if the proposed Project would impact the general market for area retailers.
-The study includes the following findings: - The Grocery Outlet store is estimated to achieve annual sales of \$6.5 million during its first year of operations, comprising \$2.3 million in perishable goods and \$4.2 million in non-perishable goods.
-The study also assumed that 10% of these sales would be to visitors from outside the area.
-The study inferred that, in subsequent years, annual sales at the Grocery Outlet could be in excess of \$7.4 million in sales, which is the national average for a Grocery Outlet store. - The primary market area households (defined as coastal Mendocino County from Elk to Westport) are estimated to generate \$95 million in demand for food and beverage sales and \$31 million in other retail categories.
-These two categories correspond with Grocery Outlet sales.
+An Urban Decay study was completed for the Project by ALH/ECON.
+The Urban Decay study provides insights as to whether the Project would impact the "economic vitality of established commercial businesses" (see Policy LU-4.1 above).
+The study included a retail leakage analysis, which analyzes if the proposed Project would impact the general market for area retailers.
+The study includes the following conclusions: - The Grocery Outlet store is estimated to achieve annual sales of \$6.5 million during its first year of operations, comprising \$2.3 million in perishable goods and \$4.2 million in non-perishable goods.
+The study also assumed that 10% of these sales would be to visitors from outside the area. - The primary market area households (defined as coastal Mendocino County from Elk to Westport) are estimated to generate \$95 million in demand for food and beverage sales and \$31 million in other retail categories.
+These two categories correspond with Grocery Outlet sales. - The primary market area households are estimated to generate demand for \$258.5 million in annual retail sales, including \$95 million in food and beverage store sales.
+Overall, as of 2021, the area is characterized by retail sales leakage in all major retail categories except food and beverage stores, building materials and garden equipment, and gasoline stations.
+Much of this leakage is likely due to internet sales.
+The high leakage amounts generally indicate that the primary market area is under-retailed relative to the demand generated by its population base.
+See table 7 below from the report.